Mexico said it plans to tender its first strategic storage project at a depleted natural gas reservoir in Veracruz state.

 Cenagas earlier this year proposed four depleted reservoirs for the first tender, including Jaf, along with the Brasil field in the northeast and two fields in the southeast.
 The operator selected Jaf after holding a nomination process to solicit input from industry participants.

-“Interested industry participants submitted nine nominations for these reservoirs, and five were for the Jaf field,” Energy Minister Pedro Joaquin Coldwell said Tuesday at an event marking the fourth anniversary of Cenagas’ creation.
+“Interested industry participants submitted nine nominations for these reservoirs, and five were for the Jaf field,” outgoing energy minister Pedro Joaquin Coldwell said at an Tuesday event marking Cenagas’ fourth anniversary since its creation.

 Subsequent tenders for the strategic inventories may incorporate other types of underground storage technologies.